 And finally, when you eliminate the curb you eliminate an area of the shower that is most likely to develop a leak.

 There are several products available for building a curbless shower.
-I chose to use the TrueDEK Classic Base.
+I chose to use the TruDEK Classic Base.
 It’s a pre-sloped base that comes in several different sizes and drains locations.
-So keep in mind, that this tutorial is geared for this particular base.
+So keep in mind, that this tutorial is geared toward this particular base.